Radical Face :

-Radical Face's forthcoming EP follows up the acclaimed The Family Tree series -- The Roots (2011), The Branches (2013), and The Leaves (2016) in which Cooper grasped onto ideas and perceptions that left him hopelessly drained, creatively and emotionally.
+"Hello, Hope, it's been a while," go the opening lines of "Dead Ends", the centerpiece of Ben Cooper's latest EP as Radical Face.
+After giving eight years of his life, creatively and emotionally, to his three-part The Family Tree series -- The Roots (2011), The Branches (2013), and The Leaves (2016) -- Cooper had indeed lost touch with hope.
+He'd too long grasped ideas and perceptions that held him back from peace.
 Speaking with a professional finally enabled him to let go, something he's honored by naming his new effort Therapy.

-With The Family Tree, Cooper sought to confront his difficult upbringing in Florida by forming a fictional genealogy paired with stirring folk arrangements.
-Intense family drama near the end of the process pushed The Leaves to take on a far more personal tone, as Cooper felt "dishonest… putting it into a separate avatar."
+With The Family Tree, Cooper had tried to confront his difficult upbringing in Florida by forming a fictional genealogy paired with stirring folk arrangements.
+Towards the end of the process, a criminal trial surrounding a family member's sexual and religious abuse brought the reality of his world into painful focus.
+As a result, The Leaves took on a far more personal tone, as Cooper felt "dishonest… putting it into a separate avatar."
 That only made the songs increasingly more difficult to perform, however, which coupled with the artistic exhaustion of pairing music with his grand concept made him pine for palliation.

-Weekly therapy sessions helped him realize the portrait he'd created in The Family Tree was masking the hard truth: "There's no real positive there," as Cooper puts it.
-While he's proud of the work he did on the trilogy, he looks at it differently now that it's in the rearview.
+Of course, it was finding the lyrical content that became the struggle -- until therapy gutted him.
+Weekly sessions helped him realize the portrait he'd created in The Family Tree was masking the sad truth: "There's no real positive there," as Cooper puts it.
 "I don't regret it, but it wasn't what I thought.
 I thought I was telling a different story, immortalizing the strange into something beneficial rather than just dysfunction."